 At least, you now know that the hydrogen peroxide sitting around in your house in brown bottle is not only effective for treatment of cuts and mildew but can also be used to bleach the hair.
 And if you didn’t know, hydrogen peroxide bleached hair is also often referred to as peroxide blonde.

-How to Lighten Hair with Hydrogen Peroxide
+How to Lighten Hair with Hydrogen Peroxide and Shampoo

 Using hydrogen peroxide is a great way to lighten your hair.
 It is not only pocket-friendly but also easy to use and readily available.